January 30th, 2019

 Telde, May 29 2017

-We keep on working on the African Ports Historical Database.
+I keep on working on the African Ports Historical Database.
 Figures for recent periods could be almost completed by the next months, thanks to a research-work to locate very sparse statistical information from a number of African countries and port national agencies.
-We expect to present some preliminar works in the next months.
-However we are very excited with the quality of the statistical body we expect will be useful for scholar and people interested on these issues.
+I expect to present some preliminar works in the next months.
+However I am very excited with the quality of the statistical body I expect will be useful for scholar and people interested on these issues.

 Telde, January 12th 2017

 An example of how mechanization of cargo handling and the introduction of liquid fuels affected the port efficiency and in the other hand, the lost of jobs among dockers (coaling) in the port of Dakar (1930).
-We are now working on the long-term institutional and technical evolution of port-labour organization in Dakar.
+I am working on the long-term institutional and technical evolution of port-labour organization in Dakar.

 Nantes, October 18th 2016

-We are now completing our short research stay in Nantes (just moving to UK!) and we could affirm that the sources compiled will be very useful for us.
-We are studying the share of international stakeholders that invested important sums for port reform (1960s-1970s) in a number of African countries.
+I am now completing our short research stay in Nantes (just moving to UK!) and we could affirm that the sources compiled will be very useful for us.
+I have been studying the share of international stakeholders that invested important sums for port reform (1960s-1970s) in a number of African countries.
 A key factor is the establishment of loan conditions accorded between the African governments and the international markets.
-For instance, we have observed that the European Development Fund proportionated low interest loans (0.50-0.75%) but the average of loans funded by private capitals was around 5.0-7.0% for a mortgage period around 30-50 years.
-In this case, we show a singular example of investment conditions from Arab capitals for the reform of the port of Motsamudu (Comoros Islands).
+For instance, I have observed that the European Development Fund proportionated low interest loans (0.50-0.75%) but the average of loans funded by private capitals was around 5.0-7.0% for a mortgage period around 30-50 years.
+In this case, I show a singular example of investment conditions from Arab capitals for the reform of the port of Motsamudu (Comoros Islands).
 The low interest rates signed by investers funds from Kuwait or Dubai contrast with the relatively high interest rate proposed by the African Bank for Development.
 We have collected an important amount of souces for the African countries that experienced important financial troubles to rembourse these loans after oil-shocks from the 1970 decade and the adverse economic and institutional conditions during the 1980s.